 Best Gift To Give An 18 Year Old

-If your child has reached the age of 18, you are no longer responsible for him.
+If your child has reached the age of 18, you are no longer responsible for them.
 That may be great news for some parents, but that also means you cannot make decisions for your 18 year old anymore.
 Decisions such as medical or financial.

 Basic Legal Documents